nt92/streamofthots/README.md

 For starters, my writing output was (self-imposed) limited by the fact that I find it difficult to publish unless things are deeply polished — for the more ephemeral stuff, it felt weird posting on Twitter (even though that's probably what it's for).
 In the past I've experimented with lightform [`/notes`](https://nikhilthota.com/notes/) but that didn't really work either.
 Thus, I decided to handroll something for myself that fits exactly what I want to do.

-Second, I wanted to build a full-stack web app end-to-end
+Second, I wanted to build a full-stack web app end-to-end using a few interesting technologes.
+I wanted to see if it was possible to host a SQLite database directly on the client-side using the magic of `WASM` compilation — in the end I decided to just go the React / Node / SQLite chad-app route.

+Third, I wanted to see how I could re-imagine social sharing with the whole Twitter debacle going on right now (it's May 2022) *without* going the Web3 route of [Lens Protocol](https://lens.xyz/) just quite yet.

 *This stream was inspired deeply in functionality and design by [Linus](https://stream.thesephist.com/).
 I essentially rewrote his elegant implementation written in `Oak` into a `React` webapp with a lightweight `Node.js` backend and a `SQLite` database.*